 Perhaps the most difficult, but also the most important, time to actively support your supervisor is when he or she takes steps to hold accountable one of your colleagues who is failing to meet reasonable work standards.
 In such circumstances, it is common that the poor performer will claim victimhood and suggest the supervisor is treating them unfairly.
 That is when it is important that you not turn into either a Zombie or a Coward.
 Zombies simply ignore the situation, saying “it’s not my problem – that’s the supervisor’s role.”
 Cowards know that they should speak up and say something in support of the supervisor, but they’re too fearful, so they hide in the shadows and remain mute.

-We get closer to a workplace nirvana when we have supervisors who are absolutely committed to the success of their employees, and couple that with employees who make an equally deep commitment to help their leader be successful.
+We get closer to a workplace nirvana when we have supervisors who are absolutely committed to the success of their employees, and couple that with employees who make an equally deep commitment to help their leadership success.

 If you are fortunate enough to have a supervisor who is genuinely committed to the pursuit of excellence and to helping you grow as a person and as an employee, make sure you repay that supervisor by giving him or her your loyalty, trust, and support – particularly when that support is needed most.